-This article provides an overview of the basic concepts of integrated pest management (IPM) to aid in management decision making.
+This publication provides an overview of the basic concepts of integrated pest management (IPM) to aid in management decision-making.
 As an introduction to IPM, the intended audience of this article includes new farmers, consultants, and all those involved in pest management.
-It can be used in conjunction with specific pest management recommendations to make well-informed decisions that utilize principles of IPM.
+It can be used in conjunction with specific pest management recommendations to make well-informed decisions that utilize the principles of IPM.

 IPM is a process of holistic evaluation and implementation of pest management strategies in food production systems, landscapes, and urban environments.
 The goal of IPM is not to eradicate pests entirely but to maintain population levels below economically relevant levels.
 Effective implementation of IPM programs can reduce costs of management to growers as well as the impact of management on the ecosystem by minimizing the use of pesticides.